ExampleCSS/ExampleCSS/README.md

 Working progress of relearning HTML.

-Feel free to reacah out with any advice.
+Feel free to reach out with any advice.
 I'd massively appreciate it.

 CS.